 Opening hours: 11 AM – 9 PM

-Hidden away in the industrial heart of Tai Seng, The Good Boys is a beacon of health for office crowds and anyone willing to make the trip.
+Conveniently located the industrial heart of Tai Seng, The Good Boys is a beacon of health for office crowds and anyone willing to make the trip.
 I first discovered this spot on a mission to find a satisfying post-workout meal, and it has been a staple in my rotation ever since.
 What makes this halal certified eatery special is its unwavering commitment to clean, unprocessed ingredients packed with flavor.
-It’s not just a salad bar; it’s a wellness cafe that caters to meat lovers with premium cuts of chicken and beef cooked to perfection.
+It’s not just a salad bar; it’s a wellness halal cafe that caters to meat lovers with premium cuts of chicken and beef cooked to perfection.

 The vibe here is bright, minimalist, and welcoming.
 The chicken is always perfectly cooked, tender and juicy, never dry.
 It’s the kind of place where you leave feeling full but not weighed down.